scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 We generally recommend JDK 8 or 11 for *compiling* Scala code.
 Since the JVM tends to be backward compatible, it is usually safe to use a newer JVM for *running* your code, especially if you are not using JVM features designated "experimental" or "unsafe".

 If you compile on JDK 11+ but have users on JDK 8, additional care is needed to avoid using APIs and features that don't exist in 8.
 Therefore, compiling on 8 may be the safer choice.
 Some Scala developers use JDK 11+ for their daily work but do release builds on JDK 8.

+Additionally, you can also run your scala application on [GraalVM](https://www.graalvm.org/docs/reference-manual/scala/) which is a JVM.
+GraalVM performs well on the Scala benchmarks, and it benefits from GraalVM runtime and runs faster too.

 ## Long Term Support (LTS) versions